spavon/game_programming-101/README.md

 # game_programming-101
-Some simple games for some hands on game programming
+Some simple games for some hands on coding